hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

     captured and you can create your shipment.
 -   If the configuration allows the creation of invoice, click on the invoice and on “*capture”* button.
-This will send the capture information to HiPay Fullservice TPP server.
+This will send the capture information to HiPay Enterprise TPP server.
 If successful, the invoice status changes to “*Paid*”.

-You can also do the “*capture*” directly on your HiPay Fullservice TPP BackOffice.
+You can also do the “*capture*” directly on your HiPay Enterprise TPP BackOffice.
 The invoice will be created automatically on your Magento BackOffice.

 ##Refund

-HiPay Fullservice TPP allows a refund online.
+HiPay Enterprise TPP allows a refund online.
 To do this, simply create a "*Credit memo*" on the Invoice (not from the order).

 ![refund](images/media/image12.png)